-Recall that the \emph{Krull dimension} of a ring $R$ is the length of the longest chain of prime ideals in $R$.
-It is known that the Krull dimension of a toric ring associated to a matrix $M$ is given by $\rank(M)$ \cite[Proposition 3.1]{HHOBinomial}.
+Recall that the Krull dimension of a toric ring associated to a matrix $M$ is given by $\rank(M)$ \cite{HHOBinomial}*{Proposition 3.1}.
 The toric edge ring $\kk[B]$ of a bipartite graph $B \subset K_{d,n}$ is the toric edge ring of its incidence matrix, which is known to have rank $d + n -1$.
 Hence we get the following.

 \begin{cor} For a bipartite graph $B \subset K_{d,n}$ the Krull dimension of $\kk[B]$ is given by

 \end{cor}